jnolan11-crypto/ECON523/README.md

 ----------------------------------------
 #1.
 Data
 ----------------------------------------
 Data from this replication and extension were either obtained directly from Känzig's paper or from the US Energy Information Administration.
-The data is monthly and all final data are contained in .mat files in either the instrument or data folder with the Kaenzig_replication 2 folder.
+The data is monthly and all final data used in the analysis are contained in .mat files in either the instrument or data folder with the Kaenzig_replication 2 folder.
 It should be noted that we did not change any of Känzig's original data and the description of our data used for the extension is below.
 We also how we transformed these variables for the analysis.